 “Prof. Faraon’s work in nano-photonics and quantum optics has led to applications that are remarkable for any early-career investigator,” says Award Selection Committee Chair, Chad A Husko, Argonne National Laboratory, USA.

-“The significant research achievements of Dr. Faraon at such an early-career stage should serve as an inspiration to colleagues as well as scientists who are just beginning their research careers,” says OAS President Ian Walmsley, who is Provost of Imperial College, London, U.K.
+“The significant research achievements of Dr. Faraon at such an early-career stage should serve as an inspiration to colleagues as well as scientists who are just beginning their research careers,” says OSA President Ian Walmsley, who is Provost of Imperial College, London, U.K.